jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 Standard Extension Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a concrete example of a standard extension, see `How to Extend the Notebook Plugin <https://github.com/jupyterlab/jupyterlab/blob/master/docs/source/developer/notebook.rst#how-to-extend-the-notebook-plugin>`__.
+For a concrete example of a standard extension, see :ref:`How to extend the Notebook plugin <extend-notebook-plugin>`.
 Notice that the mime renderer and themes extensions above use a limited, simplified interface to JupyterLab's extension system.
 Modifying the notebook plugin requires the full, general-purpose interface to the extension system.